ianargyle1/RandomPhraseGraph/README.md

 mouse
 }

-Outside of the braces, there can be any kind of text; for comments, diagrams, etc.  You should skip over all this text and read the next nonterminal definition.
+Outside of the braces, there can be any kind of text; for comments, diagrams, etc.

 {
 <verb>